Non-Abelian Landau-Ginzburg Theory of Ferromagnetic Superconductivity and Photon-Spinon Mixing: Topological Objects in Non-Abelian Superconductor

 This, of course, is a singular gauge transformation which changes the $\pi_1(S^1)$ topology of the string.
 But mathematically there is nothing wrong with this gauge transformation, in the sense that it keeps ${\bA'}_\mu$ and $W_\mu'$ as a qualified solution after the gauge transformation.
 This tells that the theory has a regular vortex solution made of Higgs and $W$ spinon described by Fig. \ref{ws} which does not carry any $\bA_\mu$ singularity.
 This is the $W$ vortex.

 On might wonder how such a solution is possible.
 The reason is that, in the absence of $\bA_\mu$ and $Z_\mu$, the Lagrangian (\ref{lag2}) reduces to the Landau-Ginzburg theory with the gauge potential $W'_\mu$ when $W_\mu$ becomes $W'_\mu$.
 So it must have the Abrikosov vortex solution, which is exactly the solution discussed above.
 In fact we can easily see that the equation (\ref{emseq}) is identical to the equation for the Abrikosov vortex.
-This tells that the singular $\bA$ vortex solution which has the quantized flux (\ref{emf}) is nothing but the $W$ vortex which has the topological singular $\bA_\mu$ string at the core.
+This tells that the singular $\bA$ vortex solution dressed by the Higgs and $W$ spinon which has the quantized flux (\ref{emf}) is nothing but the $W$ vortex which has the topological singular $\bA_\mu$ string at the core.

 Now, consider the $Z$ vortex.
 With $f=0$ the equation of reduces to

 where we have put

 Obviously this is mathematically identical to the equation (\ref{emseq}) which describes the well known Abrikosov vortex \cite{abri,no}.